Top Web Font Trends in 2012

 - New preview tools such as our own FontDropper got big buzz on Twitter by allowing designers and developers to drag and drop fonts onto their web pages to see how they look.

-- New plug-ins offered new workflow efficiencies by allowing web fonts to be accessed directly from the most popular design applications, both in desktop applications such as Photoshop, and in online environments such as WordPress, Drupal, and more.
+- New plug-ins offered new workflow efficiencies by allowing web fonts to be accessed directly from the most popular design applications such as Photoshop.

 Two other trends caught our attention:

 - More free fonts.
 Historically, the majority of free fonts have been well below what we think of as professional quality.
 With the increased interest in web fonts, there has been an explosion of free fonts as web fonts.
 Although the majority of the new generation still fail to clear a reasonable quality bar, there is a noticeable minority that does—most commissioned by corporations, plus a few out of those encouraged by Google’s cash “bounty” on open source web fonts.
 We expect there will continue to be many new “libre” web fonts, but separating the wheat from the chaff will remain challenging for non-typographers.